tangentlin/react-generator/README.md

-# react-generator
+# @scalable/react-gen

-Code Generator for React components, Redux and more
+TypeScript Code Generator for React components, Redux and more done right.